LAB02-Research/DeepL-Translator/README.md

 - Show warning when limit will be passed by translation
 - Fix icon on dark backgrounds
 - Change 'account' to 'subscription'
+- Support both free and pro subscription at the same time, switching to pro after 500k chars

 ----